TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-apis/tyk-gateway-api/api-definition-objects/custom-analytics.md

 It is possible to configure a list of tags that are ignored when writing aggregated analytics to MongoDB.
 This can be configured for Tyk Pump and MDCB.

+- **Tyk Pump**: Add the tags to ignore, or their prefixes, to `ignore_tag_prefix_list` in `pump.conf`.
+- **MDCB**: Add tags to ignore, or their prefixes, to `ignore_tag_prefix_list` in `tyk_sink.conf` at root level.
+(Please note that this field is replacing `aggregates_ignore_tags` which is still working but will eventually be deprecated).
+  If you don't want to have aggregation for these tags you can add them or their prefixes to `ignore_tag_prefix_list` in `pump.conf` in case the pump is writing the aggregated analytics to MongoDB.
+Alternatively, in case MDCB is doing the writing to mongoDB, set the same field in `tyk_sink.conf` at root level (please note that this field is replacing `aggregates_ignore_tags` which is still working but will eventually be deprecated).

 {{< warning success >}}
 **Warning**